 To start the discussion, let us first briefly tackle how does a carbon filter basically works and how to identify when is it not working anymore.

-In this kind of technology, oxygen-treated charcoal or referred to as activated carbon is typically used.
+Oxygen-treated charcoal or referred to as activated carbon is used.
 The primary mechanism of air purification via a carbon filter is through a process called adsorption.
-Whereby, the bed of carbon efficiently draws in the unwanted odor, airborne contaminants, and certain organic compounds circulating in the immediate surrounding of an enclosed space.
+Whereby, the bed of carbon efficiently draws in the unwanted odor, airborne contaminants, and certain organic compounds.
+They tend to circulate in the immediate surrounding of an enclosed space.

-On the other end of the story, you can also easily tell if the carbon filter is no longer effectively functioning.
+On the other end of the story, you can also tell if the carbon filter’s function is no longer effective.
 The most obvious sign is when you are starting to smell the odor.
-That simply means that the carbon is no longer being able to absorb and trap the smell within the grow room.
+That means that the carbon is no longer being able to absorb and trap the smell within the grow room.
 Thus, indicating the need for replacement.

-There may also be times though that the growers themselves won’t be able to detect the odor as they are too used to the smell that it already becomes normal for them.
+There may also be times though that the growers themselves won’t be able to detect the odor.
+They get too used to the smell that it already becomes normal for them.
 In this case, it is helpful to ask someone else less familiar to do some sniffing on your behalf.

 How long does a carbon filter last?

-Different brands and types of commercially available carbon filter kits may present diverse recommendations as to when it is ideal to replace.
-Nevertheless, it is generally best to change carbon filters every after 18 to 24 months of regular usage, and by that, it means when your ducting system is operating 24/7.
-However, the lifespan is expected to last even longer when the demand for filtration is subsequently lesser as well.
+Different brands and types of carbon filter kits may present diverse recommendations when it is ideal to replace them.
+Besides, it is generally best to change carbon filters every after 18 to 24 months of regular usage.
+And by that, it means when your ducting system is operating 24/7.
+But, the lifespan is expected to last even longer when the demand for filtration is lesser as well.

-The table below shows the suggested lifespan of the carbon filter and other commonly used types of air filters:
+The table below shows the suggested lifespan of the carbon filter and other types of air filters: